Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: analyze domain email authentication posture (SPF, DMARC, DKIM) and produce a numeric score and findings.
-The verb 'Analyze' with specific resources distinguishes it from sibling tools like email_mx or email_verify.
+The description clearly states the tool analyzes domain email authentication posture (SPF, DMARC, DKIM) and produces a numeric score with findings.
+It uses a specific verb ('Analyze') and resource ('domain email authentication posture'), effectively distinguishing it from sibling tools like dns_lookup or domain_report that do not focus on email security.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.